nyudlts/ultraviolet/docs/develop/look-feel.md

 ## Run the tests

 While you're on your checked out branch, it doesn't hurt to run the tests.
-Navigate back to the main project directory and run `bash test_run.sh`
+However, the services must be started for the tests to work.
+In a separate Terminal tab, navigate back to the main project directory and run `invenio-cli services start` and then `bash test_run.sh`.